What to See in Turin in One Day: Is Turin Worth Visiting?

 Grab a caffé e cornetto for breakfast before starting your day in Turin

 Now, onto the next stop!
-The Egyptian Museum, the largest of its kind outside of Egypt, holds an incredible collection of ancient artifacts (and so many mummies, and not just human!).
+The Egyptian Museum, the largest of its kind outside of Egypt, holds an incredible collection of ancient artifacts (and so many mummies, and not just humans!).
 Even if you aren’t a history buff, the sheer scale and wonder of this place are enough to fascinate anyone.

 Stop 2: Egyptian Museum | Price: EUR 14, Opening hours: Tuesday to Sunday Daily 9 am–6:30 pm, Mondays 9 am–2 pm